nie-ine/e-editiones/README.md

 To convert turtle files to the needed formats:

-1. Any turtle file need to be in the "ontology" folder.
+1. Any turtle file needs to be in the "ontology" folder.
    - Be aware of the correct file naming (see [Add New Ontologies](#add-new-ontologies) below)
 1. cd into "ttl_conv" with ``cd ttl_conv``.
 1. Activate your virtual environment if not activated.